 - Pricing information: Varies; Recycler’s World lists ads for third-party buyers, so prices and shipping costs will vary.
 As of press time, prices range from about $0.10 per pound to $1.50 per pound, depending on the types of items and the quantity desired.

-- Learn more on Recycler’s World’s website
+- Find out more on Recycler’s World’s website

 Trans-Americas Trading Co.